P-Valley

 P-Valley is an American drama television series created by Katori Hall.
-The series is an adaptation of Hall's play Pussy Valley, and follows primarily African-American women working at The Pynk strip club in the Mississippi Delta under the femme non-binary proprietor Uncle Clifford Sayles.
+The series is an adaptation of Hall's play Pussy Valley, and follows primarily women working at a strip club in the Mississippi Delta.
 P-Valley stars Brandee Evans, Nicco Annan, J. Alphonse Nicholson, and Elarica Johnson.
 It premiered on Starz on July 12, 2020, and was renewed for a second season two weeks after its premiere.
 The second season premiered on June 3, 2022.
 In October 2022, the series was renewed for a third season.
+In September 2026, it was announced that the third season would be the last.
+The 9-episode final season is set to premiere with two episodes on December 4, 2026.

 P-Valley has received critical acclaim and garnered nominations from the GLAAD Media Awards, Independent Spirit Awards, TCA Awards, and the NAACP Image Awards.

 Premise

 The series follows the lives of employees working at a strip club called The Pynk in the fictional city of Chucalissa, Mississippi.